Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 Weber's nomenclature

-We need to consult more widely accepted sources, such as, the Flora of North America
+Consult more widely accepted sources, such as, BONAP or the Flora of North America

 to find the more widely accepted name.

-He often reverts to names given by botanists a hundred years ago.
+He often reverts to names given by botanists of the 19th and early 20th centuries.

-4) Weber is a "splitter"; he believes in making species as distinct from one another as possible.
-In a number of cases, Weber gives a plant a unique species name when other botanists lump this species with others into one species.
+3) Weber is a "splitter"; he believes in making species as distinct from one another as possible.
+In a number of cases, Weber gives a plant a unique species name when other botanists lump this species with others.

 Examining why one botanist places a plant in one family or genus and another disagrees, teaches us much about how the science of botany works.